WalltoWall/HLL_4778/docs/README.md

 # Developer Documentation

+If you feel anything is missing, please contribute to the `WalltoWall/nextjs-ww-starter` repository to ensure future projects benefit from the additions.

+## Project Specifics

+### Redirects

+Currently this site is configured via `netlify.toml` to redirect all visitors back to the Hawaii LGBT Legacy Foundation website.
+To undo this redirect, remove the `[[redirects]]` blocks from the `netlify.toml` file.

 The following collection of documents aims to provide an overview of development on this project.

-If you feel anything is missing, please contribute to the `WalltoWall/nextjs-ww-starter` repository to ensure future projects benefit from the additions.

 ## Basics